 Steine House is a building of historical and architectural value.
-It was designed and built for Maria Fitzherbert, wife of George I V, Prince of Wales (and later King), in 1804 by William Porden.
+It was designed and built for Maria Fitzherbert, the alleged wife of the Prince of Wales, later King after the death of his father George III, in 1804 by William Porden.
 Porden went on to design the stables and garden for the Royal Pavilion in Brighton, George IV’s summer residence.
 Porden’s designs of Steine House were exhibited at the Royal Academy at the time, together with designs of the Royal Pavilion.

 How can I get a place here?

-Our support staff are based at Steine House Monday to Friday, from 9am to 5pm, to provide support and advice.
-There is a night porter on site on a daily basis.
-You will be assigned a key worker who will work with you in helping you identify and achieve your goals.
+Our support staff are based at Steine House Monday to Friday, from 9am to 5pm, and has been upgraded to provide 24-hour support on site throughout the year.